 She bit her lip, heat against her cheeks as she only just noticed what she had thrown on.
 Her shirt was pure white with two strategically placed avocados on the front.
 Tucked into her black jeans it looked relatively clean.
 She was grateful it was one of her politer shirts.

 She folded her arms over her chest, trying to hide the design as if nothing was wrong.
 That gained her a small, familiar smile, just the tip at the corner of his mouth.
 Dread had always moaned about her choice in clothing, ever since he took over as her legal parental guardian all those years ago.
 He still moaned regularly, even though she constantly reminded him she was twenty-three.

 She thought the shirts were cool.

 “Now Alice, you will remain quiet until asked a direct question.
 Do you understand?”
-Dread betrayed no emotion, he had become the Commissioner of Supernatural Intelligence, leader of the Paladins.
+Dread betrayed no emotion, he had become the Commissioner of the Supernatural Intelligence Bureau, leader of the Paladins.
 Not her parental figure.

 She just nodded back, deciding it was better not to open her mouth at all.
 She didn’t always have a conscious thought on what came out.